fabrix-framework/fabrix/.changeset/lemon-seas-trade.md

 "@fabrix-framework/fabrix": minor
 ---

-More flexibility to render the view within `FabrixComponent`.

-Now, you can use JSX expressions to place form components using the functions passed down through the children props.

-## Query with forms

-Before this release, fabrix does not have any way to render forms for `Query` operation, but from this relelase, `Query` operation also is able to render the form along with the result.
+This update contains the breaking changes specifically on functions that the children prop in `FabrixComponent` passes down to bring more flexibility in rendering the view.

+See [#168](https://github.com/fabrix-framework/fabrix/issues/168) for more about the motivation about this change.

+## Input and Output

+The newly introduced functions in the children prop is `getInput` and `getOutput`.

+* `getInput` is a function that plays a role as a form renderer, and also an accessor of the form context and form field control.
+Input fields are inferred from variable definitions in the corresponding GraphQL operation.
+* `getOutput` is a function that works as a result renderer (the behaviour of it depends on the component registered in the component registry), and also a direct accessor of the query data.
+Output fields are inferred from selected fields in the corresponding GraphQL operation.

-This is useful in the case like the view that has the form to get the search parameters for the query.
+Here is the example implementation that renders the form to get the search condition for `Query` operation alongside the result component like tables.

 ```tsx
 <FabrixComponent